pottendo/vice-mapper/README.md

   warning.
 - Potential, maybe GTK+ related memory leaks detected with valgrind.
 - About dialog on Windows has buttons without effect.
+- On windows some stock icons are not found/rendered if certain system packages are not installed.

 # Copyright notice